DataDog/documentation/content/en/logs/explorer/facets.md

 ### The Index Facet

 The Index facet is a specific facet that appears only if your organisation has [multiple indexes][24], and/or if you have active [historical views][25].
-Use this facet if you want to scope down your query to a subset of your indexes.
+Use this facet if you want to scope down your query to a subset of your indexes

+{{< img src="logs/explorer/facet/index_facet.png" alt="Create Facet" style="width:30%;">}}

 ## Manage Facets